On Store Languages of Language Acceptors: Store Languages of One-Way Machines

-The latter result is interesting in the following sense: An $\NPCM$ combines a pushdown and reversal-bounded counters; a pushdown alone yields only regular store languages; $\NCM$ yields $\NCM$ store languages; their combination (NPCM) also yields $\NCM$ languages.
-An $\NSCM$ combines a stack and reversal-bounded counters.
-A stack alone yields only regular store languages; but, unlike, $\NPCM$, the store languages of $\NSCM$ are more general, describing some languages that are not in $\NCM$ nor $\NPCM$.
-However, it is seen next that $\NSCM$ machines only yield $\NSCM$ store languages. \begin{proposition} If $M \in \NSCM$, then $S(M) \in \LFam(\NSCM)$. \end{proposition} \begin{proof} Let $M$ be a $k$-counter $\NSCM$ machine.
-Construct a $2k+2$ counter $\NSCM$ machine (give names $c_i, d_i, e,f$ to the counters, $1 \leq i \leq k$) that simulates $M$ with two identical copies of each counter, $c_i$ and $d_i$, $1 \leq i \leq k$, on a guessed input.
+The latter result is interesting in the following sense: an $\NSCM$ combines a stack and reversal-bounded counters.
+A stack alone yields only regular store languages; but the store languages of $\NSCM$ are more general, describing some languages that are neither in $\LFam(\NCM)$ nor $\LFam(\NPCM)$.
+However, it is seen next that $\NSCM$s only yield $\NSCM$ store languages. \begin{proposition} If $M \in \NSCM$, then $S(M) \in \LFam(\NSCM)$. \end{proposition} \begin{proof} Let $M$ be a $k$-counter $\NSCM$.
+Construct a $2k+2$ counter $\NSCM$ machine $M'$ (give names $c_i, d_i, e,f$ to the counters, $1 \leq i \leq k$) to accept $S(M)$ that simulates $M$ with two identical copies of each counter, $c_i$ and $d_i$, $1 \leq i \leq k$, on a guessed input.
 Then, at some nondeterministically guessed spot, $M'$ verifies that the stack contents are the same as the input by moving the stack head to the left-end-marker while adding one to counter $e$ and $f$, then $M'$ verifies that the stack contents are the same as the input by comparing the stack to the input symbol-by-symbol while decreasing $e$ to verify that the read/write head on the input is in the correct location.
 Then $M'$ returns its stack read head to the proper location using counter $f$.
 Then $M'$ verifies that the counter values match the input values by decreasing each $c_i$.
-Then $M'$ continues the simulation on the second set of counters, $d_i$, accepting if $M$ accepts. \end{proof}
+Finally, $M'$ continues the simulation on the second set of counters, $d_i$, accepting if $M$ accepts. \end{proof}

-\subsection{Connections between Deterministic and Nondeterministic Machines}
+\subsection{Connections Between Deterministic and Nondeterministic Machines}